arsamatesfaye/arsamatesfaye/README.md

 👋 Hi, I’m @arsamatesfaye

-👀 I’m interested in Music, Real Estate, & Programming
+💞️ I’m interested in Music, Real Estate, & Programming

 🌱 My major is in Information Systems

-💞️ I’m working on helping build a Real Estate brokerage fully powered by AI
+⚡️ I’m working on helping build a Real Estate brokerage fully powered by AI

-📫 Reach me @arsamatesfaye@gmail.com
+📫 How to reach me: @arsamatesfaye@gmail.com

 🎾 Fun fact: Playing tennis is one of my favories hobbies